 This museum has all things wooden boats.
 Check out all the different types of boats they have in their collection or even enroll in heritage skills workshops to learn more about the craftsmanship.
-The highlight, though, happens every Sunday when they take people out for free rides on different boats from 10AM-3PM.
+The highlight, though, happens every Sunday when they take people out for free rides on different boats.
+Check their site for updated info.

 Pro Tip: To take advantage of the free ride Sundays, get there early.
 During the winter, the slots don’t fill up immediately, but during the summer when the weather is nice, there can be lines wrapped around the building as early as 9 AM.